distribution/distribution/docs/deploying.md

 A certificate issuer may supply you with an *intermediate* certificate.
 In this case, you must combine your certificate with the intermediate's to form a *certificate bundle*.
 You can do this using the `cat` command:

-    cat server.crt intermediate-certificates.pem > certs/domain.crt
+    cat domain.crt intermediate-certificates.pem > certs/domain.crt

+### Alternatives

+While rarely advisable, you may want to use self-signed certificates instead, or use your registry in an insecure fashion.
+You will find instructions [here](insecure.md).

-#### Load Balancing Considerations
+## Load Balancing Considerations

 One may want to use a load balancer to distribute load, terminate TLS or provide high availability.
-While a full laod balancing setup is outside the scope this document, there are a few considerations that can make the process smoother.
+While a full load balancing setup is outside the scope of this document, there are a few considerations that can make the process smoother.

 The most important aspect is that a load balanced cluster of registries must